langjam/jam0003/fuzzlebut/idea.md

 ### Additional info for Div
 Div pushes the result then remainder.

+### Additional info for Mul
+Acts as logical AND for two Bool values

 ## 'O'
 The O instruction creates a new object with no fields